OctopusDeploy/step-package-template/README.md

       * `tsconfig.json` - The [TypeScript compiler options file](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for this step.
   * `targets` - A directory containing one or more deployment target definitions.
     * `<target-name>` - A directory containing the definition of a deployment target.
 There may be many of these directories defining many targets within a single step package.
 The structure of the contents for a target is identical to that of a step - see `<step-name>`.
-      * **NOTE**: Versioning of deployment targets beyond minor and patch bumps of the published `1.0` verison is not supported.
+      * **NOTE**: Versioning of deployment targets beyond minor and patch bumps of the published `1.0` version is not supported.
   * `.eslintignore` - The [ESLint ignore file](https://eslint.org/docs/user-guide/configuring/ignoring-code#the-eslintignore-file).
   * `.eslintrc.js` - The [ESLint configuration file](https://eslint.org/docs/user-guide/configuring/).
   * `.gitignore` - The [git ignore file](https://git-scm.com/docs/gitignore).